 DataKind is many things to many people.
 It is a network for data scientists and tech leaders who see DataKind as the leading light in their efforts to wield data for social impact.
 It assumes the role of teacher and coach for a social sector looking to leverage data in their quest to solve society’s ills.
 And it plays the role of hopeful pioneer for funders looking to make their investments go further, faster.
 DataKind is also an early stage social venture and global network whose leadership is scrambling to capitalize on immense opportunity while overcoming barriers to achieving DataKind’s mission.

-Over the past two years, DataKind has grown from a small team launching projects from its base in New York City to a global network led by a national team.
+In its first three years, DataKind grew from a small team launching projects from its base in New York City to a global network led by a national team.
 During this time, I was deeply embedded with DataKind’s executive team, board leadership and global network.
 The result of my work there was a growing sophistication around network strategy; a decision frame that balanced organizational needs with network growth; and the entrenchment of strategy, staff development and donor stewardship as core organizational capacities.

 Moving From Design to Strategy